There are waiting time targets for the diagnosis and treatment of cancer in the different UK nations.

 You may begin to worry that the cancer will spread during this time.
 But we know that most cancers usually grow slowly.
 So waiting a few weeks for a scan or treatment does not usually affect how well the treatment works.

-Within the UK, there are targets for maximum waiting times to start treatment.
 The different UK nations have their targets around:

 - referral for suspected cancer